Little River State Park & Mt. Mansfield State Forest – Waterbury, Vermont

 Trailer parking:

-- Little River State Park: After passing the park entrance booth, turn left and drive 0.7 miles to the History Hike/Dalley Loop parking area.
+• Little River State Park: After passing the park entrance booth, turn left and drive 0.7 miles to the History Hike/Dalley Loop parking area.
 Although you could park a trailer in this lot, the entrance is narrow and steep, and turning around could be tricky.
-Instead, park on the right (south) side of the road on of the pull-offs – either just before the parking lot entrance, or just after it.
+Instead, park on the right (south) side of the road in one of the pull-offs – either just before the parking lot entrance, or just after it.
 You have two choices for turning around.
 You can either pull into the dirt road on the left (north side of road) just past the kiosk and then back out to turn around, or you can continue along the park road to the end, where there is a small loop.
-Note: in early September this loop is not accessible, so be be prepared to turn your rig around at the Dalley Loop trailhead.
+Note: starting in early September every year this loop is closed to vehicular traffic, so be be prepared to turn your rig around at the Dalley Loop trailhead.

 Restrictions and safety warnings: